 There is an overwhelming feeling of gratitude, joy, and awe in being able to call this place home.
 I appreciate knowing not all places on the map have names, that not all mountains have been climbed, that a place can still feel wild, haunting, dangerous, and unassuming.
 The isolation of this place creates a vibrate community of people engaged in what the land provides.
 Our conversations circle around to when the salmon are expected to run, where the berry picking is good, what was cancelled due to weather.
 We are attune with this place, therefore, to our own senses and being.
 These are daily reminders of what it takes, and means, to be alive.
 We find comfort in long distances, the unknown, and unpredictability.
 Like art, living in the North provides an essential feedback loop in being human.

-Katie lives in a cabin with no running water in Haines, Alaska; a small town adjacent to over 25 million protected acres of glacially carved mountains, rivers, fjords, and ocean.
-Her work reflects on what it means to rely on the land for survival and can be found in Shifting Landscapes, an exhibition at form & concept Gallery in Santa Fe, New Mexico; in San Francisco Public Library’s Jewett Gallery exhibition, Reclaiming Earth; and in the Sheldon Museum & Cultural Center permanent collection, in Haines, AK.
-To learn more, visit www.katieionecraney.com.
+Katie’s work can be found in Shifting Landscapes, an exhibition at form & concept Gallery in Santa Fe, New Mexico; in San Francisco Public Library’s Jewett Gallery exhibition, Reclaiming Earth; and in the Sheldon Museum & Cultural Center permanent collection, in Haines, AK.
+To learn more about Katie and her work, visit www.katieionecraney.com.